 Dads like a little culture too, from museums, to outdoor exploration, to live music.

 For the history buff dad, the world-renowned National World War II Museum is an absorbing full day (or more) experience.
-There is plenty to choose from in terms of exhibits (and eating), but I know exactly what my dad would like: the new exhibit So Ready for Laughter: The Legacy of Bob Hope.
-Or, check out the D-Day Invasion of Normandy exhibit to learn about the preparations, struggles, and stories of this day– more than seventy years ago.
+There is plenty to choose from in terms of exhibits (and eating).
+Check out the D-Day Invasion of Normandy exhibit to learn about the preparations, struggles, and stories of this day – more than seventy years ago.

 Swamp tours are a fun chance to escape the city limits for an immersion in the beautiful South Louisiana natural environment.
 During the summer in particular, wildlife like alligators, wild pigs, and birds are more plentiful, which makes swamp tours like a game of “Where’s Waldo.”
 Cajun Encounters and Dr. Wagner’s Honey Island Swamp Tours are two local companies with knowledgeable guides who discuss the wildlife, the environment, and the history of the area.
 Dads with a soft spot for the environment will love the Lost Lands tour, a kayak tour through Shell Bank Bayou.